-To access all the features of this site including the ability to comment and members-only content (such as Charlie’s meeting details and presentation videos), please be sure to establish login credentials by clicking the link below if you haven’t already done so.
+To access all the features of this site including the ability to comment and members-only content (such as Charlie’s meeting details and presentation videos), please be sure to register by clicking the link below if you haven’t already done so.

-We created the online Community Forum so all our members can easily come together, get to know each other and share valuable resources.
+We created a central hub where team members can easily come together, get to know each other and share valuable resources.
 It’s organized into five sections including Health & Wellness, Prayer, Communications, Sustainable Living, and a Leaders Forum –– all with the usual posts and commenting functionality.
-Please feel free to discuss important topics, ask questions, find and share useful information/media on a variety of topics, start private conversations with any member, follow our progress, help celebrate our wins, and more!
+Please feel free to discuss important topics, ask questions, find and share useful information/media on a variety of topics, follow our progress, help celebrate our wins, and more!

-To help quickly become an engaged and confident member of our team, here are some other essential next steps to get you on your way.
+To help you quickly become an engaged and confident member of our team, here are some other essential next steps to get you on your way.

 Connect with your regional coordinator